poipoiyo/Book-Review/WindowsKernelProgramming/CH7/README.md

-# Chapter 7: The I/O Request Packet+
+# Chapter 7: The I/O Request Packet
 After a typical driver completes its initialization in `DriverEntry`, its primary job is to handle requests.

 These requests are packaged as the semi-documented I/O Request Packet (IRP) structure.